OvermindDL1/overminddl1.github.io/posts/bucklescript-tea-game-overbots-pt4-actions.rst

 ..
 TEASER_END

-To prepare for some of the changes later, I'm adding more helpers for the flags, so it is changed to become:
+To prepare for some of the changes later, I'm adding more helpers for the flags, so ``src/overbots_flags.ml`` is changed to become:

 .. code:: ocaml
   :number-lines: